Searching for the best things to do in Venice at night? The Doge's Palace provides the inspiration behind an enthralling evening.

 Venice is a supremely romantic city.
 It's only fitting that an evening here is spent on a date night, and during our visit we certainly needed one!
 As we rolled into town on the afternoon train, ending a long voyage from Ljubljana that included a mountain trolley and walking over the border to Italy, we were ready for a change of pace.
+We needed to shake up our travel routine and find the best things to do in Venice at night.

 Exactly who is the Doge?
 Why, only the most important person in all of Venice -or, at least he was several hundred years ago.
 Dozens of Doges have left an indelible mark on the city since 728 A.D. and it seemed only fitting that their collective, compelling spirit accompany us for an intimate evening in the city.
+If you're wondering what to do in Venice at night, please follow in our footsteps!

 Except, of course, when it rains.
 I suppose rain can be atmospheric on date night, right?
 Pigeons and people scattered for cover among the alcoves and cafes, while enterprising umbrella sellers sprang up seemingly from nowhere, eagerly supplementing their usual wares with cheap ponchos and colorful rain protection.